-We encourage parents to talk with their children about the values and standards you expect them to follow as they use the Internet, just as you talk to them about their use of all other information sources such as social media, television, telephone, movies, radio, etc.
+Talk to your children about the values and standards you expect your children to follow as they use the Internet just as you talk to them about their use of all other information sources such as television, telephone, movies, radio, etc.

-When accessing the Internet away from school, all district-issued MacBook Airs will be re-directed to the district's Internet filter.
-This filter protects students from visiting many harmful websites; however, the most important filter is parental supervision.
+When accessing the Internet away from school, all district-issued MacBook Airs will be re-directed to the district's filter.
+This filter protects students from visiting harmful websites; however, the most important filter is parental supervision.
 Parents should monitor student activity at home and are encouraged to talk with their children about Internet safety and to stay involved in their children's online world.
 The district recommends Common Sense Media at www.commonsensemedia.org to learn more about keeping children safe in the digital world.